Applications on the total reflection of light (Optical fibers, Reflecting prism and Mirage)

 sin Φc = n2 / n1 = 1n2

-Where ( n ) is the absolute refractive index of the optically higher dense medium .
+Where (n) is the absolute refractive index of the optically higher dense medium.

 Applications on the total reflection of light

-1. Optical fibers ( fiberoptics ) .
+1. Optical fibers (fiber optics).

-2. The reflecting prism .
+2. The reflecting prism.

-3. The mirage .
+3. The Mirage.

-Optical fibers ( fiberoptics )
+Optical fibers (fiberoptics)

-Optical fiber is a thread-like tube of transparent elastic material , which can be bent while containing light and can be made of a bundle of fibers .
+Optical fiber is a thread-like tube of transparent elastic material, which can be bent while containing light and can be made of a bundle of fibers.

-Optical fiber is a thread like tube of transparent elastic material in which the light ray enters from one end and undergoes successive multiple reflections until it emerges from the other end .
+Optical fiber is a thread-like tube of transparent elastic material in which the light ray enters from one end and undergoes successive multiple reflections until it emerges from the other end.

-Optical fibers uses
+Optical fibers use

-1. Transferring light to parts hard to reach .
+1. Transferring light to parts hard to reach.

-4. Communication as light can carry millions of electric signals in optical fiber cables .
+4. Communication as light can carry millions of electric signals in optical fiber cables.

 Reflecting prism

-Changing the path of the light ray by 90° : When a light ray falls normally on one of the right-angled sides , it passes straight and falls on the side opposite to the right angle 45° .
+Changing the path of the light ray by 90°: When a light ray falls normally on one of the right-angled sides, it passes straight and falls on the side opposite to the right angle 45°.

-Since the critical angle between the glass and the air is 42° then , the light ray reflects totally by an angle 45° , The reflected light ray falls normally on the other right-angled side and passes without reflection .
+Since the critical angle between the glass and the air is 42° then, the light ray reflects totally by an angle 45°, The reflected light ray falls normally on the other right-angled side and passes without reflection.

 Mirage

-In extremely hot days , the temperature of air layers adjacent to the Earth’s surface increases , so that its density decreases more than the upper layers , Accordingly the refractive indices of the upper layers become more than the lower layers ( n1 > n2 ) .
+In extremely hot days, the temperature of air layers adjacent to the Earth’s surface increases, so that its density decreases more than the upper layers, Accordingly the refractive indices of the upper layers become more than the lower layers (n1 > n2).

-When a light ray passes from the upper air layers to the lower air layers , it refracts away from the normal according to Snell’s law , where ( n1 sin Φ = n2 sin Θ ) , The deviation of light ray increases when it passes through air layers taking a curved path .
+When a light ray passes from the upper air layers to the lower air layers, it refracts away from the normal according to Snell’s law, where (n1 sin Φ = n2 sin Θ), The deviation of light ray increases when it passes through air layers taking a curved path.

-Dispersion of White light analysis, Normal prism and thin prism
+Dispersion of White light analysis, Normal prism, and thin prism

 You may also like...